-The one and the only difference between volt and ampere is that the volt is the SI unit of potential difference, voltage, and, electromotive force.
-Whereas, the ampere is the SI unit of the electric current.
+The main difference between a volt and an ampere is that Volt is the SI unit of potential difference, voltage, or, electromotive force.
+And, Ampere is the SI unit of electric current.

 |1.||Voltage is measured in Volts.||Current is measured in Ampere.|